A Bigger Splash (2015 film)

 A Bigger Splash is a 2015 psychological drama film directed by Luca Guadagnino and with a screenplay by David Kajganich from a story by Alain Page.
-Starring Tilda Swinton, Matthias Schoenaerts, Ralph Fiennes, and Dakota Johnson, the film is loosely based on the 1969 Jacques Deray film La Piscine and named after the 1967 David Hockney painting of the same name.
-It is the second instalment in Guadagnino's self-described Desire trilogy, following I Am Love (2009) and preceding Call Me by Your Name (2017).
-It competed for the Golden Lion at the 72nd Venice International Film Festival.
+Starring Tilda Swinton, Matthias Schoenaerts, Ralph Fiennes, and Dakota Johnson, the film is loosely based on Jacques Deray's 1969 film La Piscine (The Swimming Pool) and named after the 1967 David Hockney painting.

+The second installment in Guadagnino's self-described Desire trilogy, following I Am Love (2009) and preceding Call Me by Your Name (2017), the film competed for the Golden Lion at the 72nd Venice International Film Festival.

 Plot

-In an isolated villa on the small Italian island of Pantelleria, world-famous rock singer Marianne Lane is on holiday with her filmmaker lover Paul De Smedt.
+In an isolated villa on the small Italian island of Pantelleria, Marianne Lane, a world-famous rock singer, is on holiday with her filmmaker lover, Paul De Smedt.
 She is recovering from surgery and has lost her voice, communicating only by signs and occasional whispers.
-He is in recovery from alcohol addiction and a suicide attempt.
-Neither speaks Italian and their togetherness is interrupted by uninvited visitors.
+Paul is in recovery from alcohol addiction and a suicide attempt.
+Neither speaks Italian, and their togetherness is interrupted by uninvited visitors.

 Harry Hawkes is an extroverted music producer who was Marianne's lover until he passed her on to his protégé, Paul.
-With him is Penelope "Pen" Lanier, a previously unknown daughter of his who says she is 22.
+With him is his daughter, Penelope "Pen" Lanier, who says she is 22.
 Moving into the villa, Harry starts inviting friends around as if it were his home and taking everybody out to various sights and festivities.
-His arrogant manner bores Pen and annoys Paul, but Marianne starts falling under his spell again; however, when Harry and Marianne begin to become intimate, Marianne stops Harry.
-She tells him that she does love him, but that she cannot be with him and that she is with Paul.
-The sultry Pen then makes a play for the unhappy Paul; it is not shown, but implied, that Paul succumbs to Pen's overtures.
+His arrogant manner bores Pen and annoys Paul, but Marianne starts falling under his spell again.

+However, when Harry and Marianne begin to become intimate, Marianne stops Harry.
+She tells him that she does love him but that she cannot be with him and that she is with Paul.
+The sultry Pen then makes a play for the unhappy Paul; it is implied that Paul succumbs to Pen's overtures.
+After drinking on his own, Harry comes back very late and starts a fight with Paul beside the pool.
+Both fall in, and the fight continues.
+Paul holds Harry underwater to subdue him, but Harry drowns.